LNG dual-fuel e-shuttle tanker

 Aurora Spirit is the world’s first liquefied natural gas (LNG) dual-fuel e-shuttle tanker and the cleanest vessel.

-Built by Samsung Heavy Industries (SHI) in close cooperation with Wärtsilä Corporation (WRTAF), the 130,000dwt tanker is the first of six new-generation e-shuttle tankers being developed for Altera Infrastructure LP (formerly Teekay Offshore).
+Built by Samsung Heavy Industries (SHI) in close co-operation with Wartsila Corporation (WRTAF), the 130,000dwt tanker is the first of six new-generation e-shuttle tankers being developed for Altera Infrastructure LP (formerly Teekay Offshore).

 The ship offers improved energy efficiency and environmentally friendly options to improve its operational capabilities.
 It has been hailed as a pioneering vessel due to its flexible utilisation of different energy sources ensuring efficient operation.

 Research and development for the e-shuttles began in 2016 and the company placed an initial order for two Suezmax-size, DP2 shuttle tankers in July 2017.
 An order was placed for two more tankers in November 2017.
 The vessels will join the company’s fleet in the North Sea.